 - Hamon got 58 percent support in a second voting round against 41 percent for his opponent, the former prime minister Manuel Valls.

 - Hamon is to the left of the party.
 His signature policies are the legalization of marijuana and the introduction of a universal basic income.
 Read more

-Benoît Hamon and Manuel Valls win the first round in the Socialist primary, pushing Arnaud Montebourg out.
+- Former education minister Benoît Hamon and former prime minister Manuel Valls won the first voting round in the French Socialist Party’s presidential primary on Sunday.

 - Arnaud Montebourg, a former industry minister, finished third.
 He immediately endorsed his fellow leftist Hamon.
 Read more